madbomb122/BlackViperScript/README.md

 ******

 ## FAQ
+**Q:** Do you accept any donations? <br />
+**A:** Not for this script, I'd rather you donate to Black Viper than me since his configurations take alot of effort to do.

 **Q:** The script file looks all messy in notepad, How do i view it? <br />
 **A:** Try using wordpad or what I recommend, Notepad++ https://notepad-plus-plus.org/